celiberate/TPE/_posts/2018-10-30-ML Prerequisite.md

 author: shivam
 title: Learning ML - Prerequisites
 ---
 Standard deviation, eigenValues, patial derivatives...When was the last time you encountered these words.
-For someone like me whose previous encounter with these Mathematics and Statistics topics, were more than a decade back, even getting started with learning ML first required lot of groundwork and cleaning up the dust settled on those high school maths and statistics concepts.
+For someone like me whose previous encounter with these Mathematics and Statistics topics, were more than a decade back, even getting started with learning ML, required a lot of groundwork and cleaning up the dust settled on those high school maths and statistics concepts.

-Unlike learning a new language or a framework, where we take a clean slate and start with writing a "Hello World" program or steps to build, in the case of ML, I was not even sure where & how to begin with.
-Because ML will require you to have a good understanding of
+Unlike learning a new language or a framework, where you straightaway jump to writing a "Hello World" program or writing commands to create and build, in the case of ML, the first major challenge is to identify where & how to begin with.
+Because ML will require you to have a fair understanding of

 1. Linear Algebra
 2. Calculus